CodeWithAsheville/court-notifications/README.md

 ### Set Up a Database Connection
 The court notifications system assumes the use of PostgreSQL.
 As of this writing the production instance is running on version 13.
 Once you have a PostgreSQL instance ready, edit the ```packages/server/.env``` and set the ```DB_USER```,```DB_PASSWORD```, ```DB_HOST```, and ```DATABASE_NAME``` environment variables.
 If you are setting up a production instance you should change ```DB_CRYPTO_SECRET```, but you can leave as is for development.

-If the database has been set up for the first time, you need to create the database and initialize tables by running
+If the database has been set up for the first time, you need to initialize tables by running

 ````
-createdb court-notifications      # This assumes you have PostgreSQL installed locally
+cd packages/server
 yarn dlx knex migrate:latest
+cd ../..
 ````

-At this point you should be able to actually subscribe, although no text messages will be sent without setting up Twilio.
+At this point you should be able to search _and_ subscribe, but you will although no text messages will be sent without setting up Twilio.

 ### Set Up Twilio to Send Text Messages